-Please do not try to use the more than 9 year old modified versions of DCC software distributed by some Linux packagers.
+Please do not try to use the ancient, modified versions of DCC software distributed by some Linux packagers.
 Those versions do not detect bulk mail as well as more recent versions.
 Installations using those old versions also have problems using the public DCC servers that often make it necessary to add their IP addresses to the blacklist that protects the public DCC servers.
 Even worse, all known Linux redistributions of DCC software have been changed in ways that break things, including the /var/dcc/libexec/updatedcc shell script that could otherwise be used to fetch, configure, compile, install, and restart a current version.

 The license on the free source is in the source as well as dcc-servers.net.
 The free license is intended to cover individuals and organizations including Internet service providers using DCC to filter their own mail.
 Organizations selling anti-spam appliances or managed mail services are not eligible for the free license.